zylx0532/pasztor.at/_posts/2018-11-11-why-immutability-matters.md

 > **Remember:** <q>Premature optimization is the root of all evil</q> (Donald Knuth)

+It is also worth noting that these are only the simplest of examples.
+In more complex scenarios, when objects are passed through multiple layers in an application bugs can creep in easily and immutability prevents those bugs that are related to *state*.

 In general, I would recommend making sure that you have *mutable state* in as few places as possible in your application, and even when you do, tightly gate it with properly designed APIs and not let it leak into other parts.